marick/lens2/mostly_words/rationale.md

            ...
       end

 So you could write functions that obey that interface and descend just fine into MapSets.

-One way to look at lenses is to save you the trouble of writing such functions.
+One way to look at lenses is to save you the trouble of writing such functions:

-1. You can just use `Lens.MapSet.all_values` instead of writing it yourself.
+1. You can just use `Lens.MapSet.all` instead of writing it yourself.

 2. If you write a lot of such functions, you'll find that you're repeating yourself.
-The traditional function language approach to repetition is to factor it out into smaller functions that you compose together in different ways.
-But `Lens.multiple` and `Lens.repeatedly` have already been written.
+The traditional functional language approach to repetition is to factor it out into smaller functions that you compose together in different ways.
+But those functions have already been writte;
+   They have names like `Lens.multiple` and `Lens.repeatedly`.

 ## Part 2: Why a new package?